* Macau casino Galaxy to have a 5 pct stake in Wynn

 * Galaxy, Wynn compete in the Chinese casino hub Macau

-March 23 (Reuters) - Steve Wynn, the former chief executive of Wynn Resorts Ltd, is selling all his remaining 8 million shares in the firm in a dramatic exit of the casino and hotel company he founded over 16 years ago.
+March 23 (Reuters) - Steve Wynn, the former chief executive of Wynn Resorts Ltd, has agreed to sell all his remaining 8 million shares in the firm in a dramatic exit of the casino and hotel company he founded over 16 years ago.

 Macau casino operator Galaxy Entertainment has agreed to buy 5.3 million shares of Wynn Resorts at $175 per share, giving them around a 5 percent stake in the operator which has resorts in Las Vegas and Macau.